 Mankind shall say, ‘Truly there is a reward for the Righteous.
 Truly there is a

 God Who judges on Earth.’"
 (Psalms 58:11-12).
 Also, with respect to the

 foreordained Egyptian Exile, although Exodus-era Egypt is merely fulfilling a

 role assigned to it by the God of Israel (see Genesis 15:13-16), He

 purposefully stiffens the resolve of its evil Pharaoh only so that He

 may exercise a horrific Vengeance against it as punishment for its enslavement

-circumstances are improper, then the application of Mercy becomes a
+If the circumstances are improper, then the application of Mercy becomes a

 If God's Reaction to the substitution by Saul of his judgment for God's Judgment seems overly harsh, then please consider the consequences for the Jewish people of Saul's misplaced mercy: Prior to his execution by the Prophet Samuel, King Agag, y'mach sh'mo, was able to sire children, and one of his descendants, Haman the Agagite (see Esther 3:1), y'mach sh'mo, almost succeeded in annihilating all of the Jews residing throughout the vast empire of 6th Century BCE Persia; in fact, the narrow avoidance of this catastrophe is commemorated annually as the Jewish holiday of Purim.
 The story of King Saul demonstrates the grave sin of not taking Revenge upon an Enemy of the Jewish people and, instead, repaying the Enemy's Harshness and Cruelty with Mercy and Kindness.